Cell-Free MIMO with Rotatable Antennas: When Macro-Diversity Meets Antenna Directivity: Conclusion

 This paper studied max--min fair downlink transmission in cell-free networks enhanced by RAs.
 We formulated a max--min rate maximization problem that jointly optimizes the network-wide beamformers and the element-wise RA orientations under per-AP power budgets and spherical-cap steering constraints.
 To tackle the resulting nonconvex design, we developed an AO framework, where the beamforming subproblem is solved optimally via bisection with SOCP feasibility checks, and the orientation subproblem is handled by an SCA procedure with a relaxation of the unit-norm constraints followed by a normalization step that preserves feasibility and the achieved minimum-rate value.
 In addition, to reduce computational complexity, we proposed an efficient two-stage scheme that first designs the RA orientations by maximizing a proportional-fair log-utility using manifold-aware Frank--Wolfe updates, and then computes the beamformers once using the SOCP-based max--min design.

 Simulation results demonstrated that incorporating RA orientation optimization consistently improves the worst-user rate over beamforming-only baselines and random orientation schemes.
 A moderate steering range was shown to capture most of the achievable gain, supporting practical actuation limits.
 The results also highlighted that antenna directivity is beneficial for fairness only when the boresights are properly optimized, whereas misaligned highly directional elements can degrade the worst-user performance.
 Overall, the proposed RA-aware designs provide an effective and implementation-friendly means to strengthen disadvantaged links and enhance service uniformity in cell-free deployments.
+An important direction for future work is to consider more practical orientation-control architectures, such as group-wise or subarray-wise rotation control.
+Another is to develop more realistic hardware-aware and robust RA designs that account for practical impairments, channel uncertainty, and other higher-order effects.
+In addition, it is also important to develop two-timescale RA and beamforming designs to account for the practical response-speed limitation of antenna rotation, where RA orientations are updated on a slow time scale according to slowly varying channel/geometry information, while digital beamformers are adapted on a fast time scale according to short-term CSI.